-After the steepest part of the descent we went gradually downhill for another 40 kilometers, over a perfectly straight road in between rice fields.
-Growing rice in Spain might seem odd, but it is of course the most important ingredient of Paella.
+After the steepest part of the descent we went gradually downhill for another 40 kilometers over a perfectly straight road between rice fields.
+Growing rice in Spain might seem odd, but it is the most important ingredient of Paella.
 Yesterday I had a sore right leg.
 The tendon on the left back side of my right knee hurt while climbing.
 It seemed to get irritated by rubbing against another tendon, maybe even inflamed.
 During the 40 km long road it started to hurt more and more.
-What was supposed to be an easy part became a two hour long struggle.
-Eventually we reached a small village with a bench where we sat down to eat.
+What was supposed to be an easy part became a two-hour-long struggle.
+Eventually, we reached a small village with a bench where we sat down to eat.
 Continuing like this for another day would be impossible.
 If it would hurt this much we wouldn't even make it back in time for the bus.
-Coincidentally, or not, Bram was hurting in the same spot.
+Coincidentally or not, Bram was hurting in the same spot.
 We both decided to lower our saddle.

 In a bar we bought ice cream.
 We asked if we could fill our 1,5L bottles.
 After the break we continued through the heat.
 The pain in Bram's knee was mostly gone.
 Mine was still there but mild enough that I could at least continue.

 This part of Spain was a lot greener because there were many rivers.
 We passed a large lake with a dam.
-Near the river we had a second lunch during which Bram noticed a wild turtle in a pont.
+We had a second lunch near the river, during which Bram noticed a wild turtle in a pond.
 There were cacti and palm trees, so we were really in the tropics.
-After dinner we left the river area and the landscape became dry again.
+After dinner, we left the river area, and the landscape became dry again.
 Suddenly we saw it, we had often seen it in cartoons and wild-west movies, but this was the first time we saw it in real life: a blow-over-the-road-bush.

 View over the dry plains without any sign of life

-After the bush followed many hot kilometers with headwind.
+After the bush followed many hot kilometers with a headwind.
 We cycled through more nothingness with much dry grass, straight roads, and bull farms.
-In Campanario we found an ATM and went in search for a store that was open on Sunday.
-Everything was closed in the town's center.
-In a bar we had some cola, there was no-one else.
+In Campanario, we found an ATM and searched for a store that was open on Sunday.
+Everything was closed in the town center.
+In a bar we had some cola, there was no one else.
 The owner sat in a chair watching the Spanish Discovery Channel.
-We ordered two cold cola's and then another two.
+We ordered two cold colas and then another two.
 I tried to ask if we could buy food somewhere 'mangara?'.
 I only knew the word for 'food' and not 'where can I buy'.
-The owner replied 'non entiender' or something like that.
-He didn't understand, but I did understand he said 'I don't understand'.
+The owner replied, 'non entiender' or something like that.
+He didn't understand, but I did understand he said, 'I don't understand'.
 Again some more Spanish we learned.
 He did understand we wanted water after we asked and then returned with our empty bottles.

-In the village we found a cart selling candy.
-We bought four bags of nuts as an emergency supply, so we at least wouldn't starve.
-When we left the town we passed a gas station.
-Fortunately it was open and sold food.
-We bought three breads, a jar of honey, and some bottles of water.
+In the village, we found a cart selling candy.
+We bought four bags of nuts as an emergency supply so we at least wouldn't starve.
+When we left the town, we passed a gas station.
+Fortunately, it was open and sold food.
+We bought three pieces of bread, a jar of honey, and some bottles of water.
 They boy behind the counter looked confused at us buying such a large supply of food.

-After the gas station the road became more hilly.
+After the gas station, the road became more hilly.
 We cycled over long undulating hills, each several kilometers long.
 There were poor villages with decayed houses.
 It again looked like the wild west.
-At the end of the day we entered an agricultural area with farms every few kilometers.
-This was not ideal for wild camping, but we still found a spot in between some olive gardens.
+At the end of the day, we entered an agricultural area with farms every few kilometers.
+This was not ideal for wild camping, but we still found a spot between some olive gardens.
 On the other side of the road was a farm.
-The dogs there continuously barked, maybe because they had heard us, or more likely, smelled us.
+The dogs there continuously barked, maybe because they had heard us or, more likely, smelled us.

-Past 8 o'clock it was still over 30 degrees.
-Today we had drank about 5 liters of water per person.
-I was happy the pain in my knee had subsided.
+Past 8 o'clock, it was still over 30 degrees.
+Today we drank about 5 liters of water per person.
+I was happy that the pain in my knee had subsided.

 The view from where we camped